sublee/subl.ee/docs/resume.md

 - Distributed server architecture on a cloud infrastructure
 - DevOps in huge systems
-- High quality internationalization systems based on linguistics
+- Internationalization systems based on linguistics
-- Efficient and happy development process
 - Free and open source software

 Skills